Preacher

 So, we ask ourselves:

-• How can I recognize the signs of Jesus’ kingdom?
+• How can I be an “ambassador of peace” in Jesus’ name?

 POSTCARDS TO DEATH ROW INMATES